microsoft/vscode-docs/docs/python/environments.md

 ### Using the Create Environment command

-From within VS Code, you can create local environments, using virtual environments or Anaconda, by opening the Command Palette (`kb(workbench.action.showCommands)`), typing **Python: Create Environment** command to search, and then selecting the command.
+To create local environments in VS Code using virtual environments or Anaconda, you can follow these steps: open the Command Palette (`kb(workbench.action.showCommands)`), search for the **Python: Create Environment** command, and select it.

 The command presents a list of environment types: **Venv** or **Conda**.